stanislavtrifonov88/rentalcar/README.md

 ```

 ### Testing (Server)

-In order to run the tests on the server, navigate to the server folder and run the command below.
+In order to run the tests on the server, navigate to the server folder and run the command below:
-npm test
+`npm test`

+### Testing (Client)
+Navigate to the client folder and run he following command:
+`npm test`

 ### Testing (Nightwatch)
 Navigate to the client folder and run he following command:
-./node_modules/.bin/nightwatch tests/nightwatchTest.js
+`./node_modules/.bin/nightwatch tests/nightwatchTest.js`

 ***